Who should register for VAT?

 - The total repayment in the 12 months following registration application date must exceed R50 000

-In addition, there are other general requirements that must also be met for a voluntarily registration for VAT.
+In addition, there are other general requirements that must also be met for a voluntary registration for VAT.
 Refer to the VAT 404 Guide for Vendors in this regard.

 How does the VAT liability date work?